cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Algorithms in this document make use of utility functions described below.

-- round(x): floor(ceil(2\*x)/2), i.e. rounding to the nearest
-  integer, rounding down when the remainder is precisely 0.5.

-- HashToBase(H,x): H(x)[0:round(log2(p))] mod p.
+- HashToBase(x, i).
-  This method is parametrized by the cryptographic hash function H, which outputs at least round(log2(p)) bits, where p is the prime order of base field Fp.
-The function first computes the bitstring H(x), and truncates this down to round(log2(p)) bits.
-The result of this is converted to an integer, and reduced modulo p to give an element of Fp.
-We suggest a more detailed algorithm in {{hashtobase}}.
+  This method is parametrized by p and H, where p is the prime order of the base field Fp, and H is a cryptographic hash function which outputs at least floor(log2(p)) + 2 bits.
+  The function first hashes x, converts the result to an integer, and reduces modulo p to give an element of Fp.

+  We provide a more detailed algorithm in {{hashtobase}}.
+The value of i is used to separate inputs when used multiple times in one algorithm (see {{ffstv}}
+  for example).
+When i is omitted, we set it to 0.

 - CMOV(a, b, c): If c = 1, return a, else return b.

 - Legendre(x, p): x^((p-1)/2).
   The Legendre symbol computes whether the value x is a "quadratic residue" modulo p, and takes values 1, -1, 0, for when x is a residue, non-residue, or zero, respectively.
 Due to Euler's criterion, this can be computed in constant time, with respect to a fixed p, using the equation x^((p-1)/2).
 For clarity, we will generally prefer using the formula directly, and annotate the usage with this definition.

 # Deterministic Encodings